October 2, 2023

 The word ‘city’ in France is a funny word.
 Not literally of course — the translation is ‘ville’ — but in the fact that Paris is the country’s only huge city (over 12 million by some counts, when taking into account the larger metropolitan area).
 The next biggest city is Lyon with over 2 million, and then the numbers start to drop.
-But this isn’t a blog about population statistics… it’s about how the cities of France are a bit different and — dare I say — more pedestrian friendly than many in the U.S.
+But this isn’t a blog about population statistics… it’s about how the cities of France are a bit different and more pedestrian friendly than many in the U.S., and why we recommend walking your way through each of them!

 The landscape, for one, is quite different.
 While there are a couple ‘skyscrapers’ in Paris, there are not many… and the UNESCO World Heritage site has some opinions on that too.
 After all, Paris is one of the last preserved “horizontal cities” in the world, with so many historic — and short — buildings spread across its 20 arrondissements, or neighborhoods.
 Many buildings have no more than six floors!